0xsakthi/Trade-Notifier-Bot/README.md

 *it will notify perfect price to buy in every 2hrs in telegram*
 # Deploying Steps

-*make changes whatever you like and add your api key and chat id*
+*make changes whatever you want and add your api key and chat id*

 ### create heroku account